 What is the Preston Mill Outlander location?

-In season one, episode 12 ‘Lallybroch‘, when Jamie returns home to Lallybroch, he learns that Lallybroch mill is not working and so goes to investigate and fix it himself.
+In season one, episode 12 ‘Lallybroch‘, when Jamie returns home to Lallybroch, he learns that the Lallybroch mill is not working and so goes to investigate and fix it himself.

-While he is trying to attempt to fix the mill, a band of redcoats arrive and Claire and Jenny try to distract them.
+While he is trying to attempt to fix the mill, a band of redcoats arrives and Claire and Jenny try to distract them.
 Jamie is underwater with the mill and one of the redcoats tries to fix the mill.

 Thankfully, Jamie fixes it and pretends that a shirt was caught in the wheel.
 It’s this wheel that you can visit at Preston Mill!

 Where is Preston Mill and how to get to there

 Preston Mill and Phantassie Doocot sit on Preston Road, in East Linton.
 It’s located in the wider county of East Lothian.
 It’s a tiny place, but it’s well signposted with brown tourist signs as soon as you approach from the A1 road.